SG7504/ML-Offline-Subtitle-Generator/README.md

-# GFGKIIT-Wanderers-Hyperthon
+#Real-Time Subtitle Generation AI:
-Real-Time Subtitle Generation AI: Redefining Accessibility and Live Translation
+Redefining Accessibility and Live Translation

 What It Does: